GK2103/GK2103.github.io/README.md

 ## Projects

-### Project: Sales and Customer Data Analysis and Visualization Project
+## Project 1: Sales and Customer Data Analysis and Visualization Project
 ##### Problem Area:
 This project involves analyzing dummy data for a company and its customer loyalty system.
 The analysis aims to present an update on sales performance, changes in customer behaviour, and data-driven insights and recommendations through a PowerBI dashboard and PowerPoint presentation, supported by evidence from the data.